-There’s a local and extremely popular food joint near my apartment which uses this brand of charcoal for grilling.
+There’s a local and extremely popular food joint near my apartment that uses this brand of charcoal for grilling.

-The charcoals are procured from Quebrancho Blanco tree and have an amazing density.
+The charcoals are procured from the Quebrancho Blanco tree and have an amazing density.

 Upon opening the bag, I hardly found any junk or scrape.
 However, the amount of dust was a bit bothersome.
 The charcoals are otherwise well-filtered to ensure optimal efficiency.
 Coming to the size of pieces, the majority of them are medium-sized.

 There are a number of large pieces as well but they make up only 10% of the mass.
 Lighting up the fire is also fairly simple and the fire spreads quickly if lit up properly.
 You need to crumble 3-4 3.5 sheets of paper to ignite the charcoal.